bacontime/blog-mirror/nature/plant-ranking.md

 Mint Family (Lamiaceae)
 : This family has some good stinks.
 Mint, sage, thyme, basil, rosemary, lavender, and catnip.
 I've never smelled teak wood myself, but wikipedia says it smells like leather.

+Sacred Lotus Family (Nelumbonaceae)
+: Although this family only contains two species, one of these species is a cultural superstar. 🪷

 Cashew Family (Anacardiaceae)
 : One the one hand, mangos, cashews, and pistachios are pretty tight. 🥭 On the other hand, poison ivy and poison oak?
 Not so tight, my dude.
 And cashews are pretty difficult and environmentally costly to farm (they are delicious though).

 ---